 Perhaps you have just moved into a new home.
-Or maybe you’ve lived in your house for a while and have started to uncover certain, shall we say, disturbing things about it.
+Or maybe you’ve lived in your house for a while and have started to uncover certainly, shall we say, disturbing things about it.
 Whether you are a new or established homeowner, you may realize that your home may be harboring harmful secrets.
 Dangerous building materials, for example, may lurk in your home’s flooring, walls, or ceilings, especially if you live in an older house.
 But even newer homes are subject to hidden hazards.
 Here are a few things to look for…and beware!

-If you live in a home painted before the 1975, chances are good that there’s lead in the paint on your walls—or lurking a few coats beneath.
+If you live in a home painted before 1975, chances are good that there’s lead in the paint on your walls—or lurking a few coats beneath.
 Lead paint was banned in the late 1970s due to its toxicity.
 If you suspect that it’s present on your walls, you can test for it using a simple test kit that you can purchase from any hardware store or we can do it for you.

 Asbestos is an inexpensive and highly effective flame retardant that was once widely used in home construction.
-Found in insulation, vinyl and linoleum floors, and roof shingles, asbestos becomes hazardous to your health when damaged materials break apart and are inhaled.
+Found in insulation, vinyl, and linoleum floors, and roof shingles, asbestos becomes hazardous to your health when damaged materials break apart and are inhaled.

-Radon is a naturally occurring gas that commonly enters houses though cracks in foundations, gaps around pipes, or wall joints.
-It’s present in all homes to some degree, but at high levels it acts as a dangerous carcinogen.
+Radon is a naturally occurring gas that commonly enters houses through cracks in foundations, gaps around pipes, or wall joints.
+It’s present in all homes to some degree, but at high levels, it acts as a dangerous carcinogen.
 Because the gas is colorless, odorless, and tasteless, you’ll need a radon test kit to detect its presence.
 If your house is afflicted, mitigation can be as easy as adding ventilation or sealing cracks in the foundation.

 Installing new carpeting?
 Repainting your walls?
 Buying new furniture?
 It’s likely that your upgrades will come complete with volatile organic compounds—or VOCs.
 As these chemicals break down, they release gas into the air that can cause headaches, sore throats, and more.
 Minimize the effects of off-gassing by ventilating a newly furnished room for at least a week after installation and always buying no- or low-VOC products when possible.
 We can recommend and use many paints which are environmentally friendly and very low VOC.